Skip to content

 Build Time Variables

-If you would like to set environment variables for the build process, you can do by setting Build Variable on the UI.
+If you would like to set environment variables for the build process, you can do it by setting the checkbox Build Variable in the normal view on the UI.

 Shared Variables